DragosGinjoveanu/pastebin-postgresql/README.md

   -see all the posts
   -edit/delete for each post
 ##### Technologies:
-  -express.js
+  -Express.js
-  -postgresql
+  -Postgresql
-  -bootstrap & pug
+  -Bootstrap & Pug